juliehutchinson001/cards-mock/README.md

 For this project, I utilized Javascript to complete the mocks of the cards.
 >- Classes were added following BEM convension.
 >- A loader was added to simulate a fake fetch request to the API.
+>- Slight tilting when hovering on the cart.
->- Add responsiveness for mobile viewport
+>- Add responsiveness for mobile viewport.
+>- Documentation of functions was included.

             _--^^^#####//      \\#####^^^--_
          _-^##########// (    ) \\##########^-_